-Uvita is in the South Pacific Coast of Costa Rica.
-It’s in an area called Costa Ballena which is made up of Dominical, Uvita, and Ojochal.
+Uvita is on the South Pacific Coast of Costa Rica.
+It’s in an area called Costa Ballena, which comprises Dominical, Uvita, and Ojochal.

-If you are flying into Costa Rica then the best airport to arrive is San Jose International.
-From there, you can rent a car, take a shuttle, or public bus.
-A shuttle will take around 4 hours whereas the public bus will take about 7.
+If you are flying into Costa Rica, the best airport to arrive at is San Jose International.
+You can rent a car, take a shuttle, or take a public bus from there.
+A shuttle will take around 4 hours, whereas the public bus will take about 7.

 Getting Around Uvita

-I expected Uvita to be easier to get around, but I actually found it somewhat difficult once my friend left with the rental car left.
-If you are staying in town and only plan to do activities around the beach, then you will be okay without a car.
+I expected Uvita to be easier to get around, but I found it somewhat tricky once my friend left with the rental car left.
+If you are staying in town and only plan to do activities around the beach, then you will be okay without a vehicle.
 You can also rent pedal bikes which is a nice way to get around.

-However, getting to any of the attractions outside of Uvita will be difficult without a car.
-If you plan to do day tours out of Uvita to the nearby attractions it main actually be cheaper to rent a car and drive to them, especially if you’re splitting the cost with someone.
+However, getting to any attractions outside of Uvita will be difficult without a car.
+If you plan to do day tours out of Uvita to the nearby attractions, it main be cheaper to rent a car and drive to them, especially if you’re splitting the cost with someone.

 Where to Stay in Uvita

-Luxury: If you’re looking for a bit of luxury while in Uvita, then definitely check out Oxygen Jungle Villas.
+Luxury: If you’re looking for a bit of luxury while in Uvita, check out Oxygen Jungle Villas.
 This highly-rated adults-only villa has an infinity pool overlooking the jungle – it looks dreamy.